AllenAnthes/Social-Media-Sanitizer/README.md

 [link to Mules 1 KCFed Codeathon Demonstration Video](https://www.youtube.com/watch?v=eQMAcw64jPk&feature=youtu.be)

-Created using Java Sprint-Boot for backend, Spring Social for Facebook and Twitter integration.
-Front-end used W3CSS, W3C HTML templates, and Bootstrap for dynamic webpage.
+Created using Java Spring-Boot for backend, Spring Social for Facebook and Twitter integration.
+Front-end made with the Thymeleaf template engine and Twitter Bootstrap.